 Amanda is a Ph.D. student in the department of Forest Resources and Environmental Conservation at Virginia Tech.
 Her work is focused on soil-water interactions in northeast hardwood forests, looking at how soil water chemistry changes across time, with depth, and along hillslopes.
 Her research site is located at Hubbard Brook Experimental Forest (HBEF), located in the beautiful White Mountains of New Hampshire.
 Through the use of multiple sampling techniques, Amanda is exploring what climatic and local environmental controls might influence shifts in soil water chemistry, particularly around precipitation events.
 She hopes that her work will contribute to long-term data records at HBEF, a Long Term Ecological Research (LTER) Network site, where her data will complement ongoing studies of mineral weathering rates, recovery of forests to acid deposition, and upslope controls on stream water chemistry.

-Amanda obtained an undergraduate degree from Oregon State University in Soil Science and was a national soil judging competitor for three years.
-She then attended the University of Wyoming to attain a Master’s degree in Pedology, looking at soil recovery and development following mine reclamation.
+Amanda obtained her undergraduate degree from Oregon State University in Soil Science, where she was a national soil judging competitor for three years.
+She then attended the University of Wyoming where she attained a Master’s degree in Soil Science, looking at soil recovery and reclamation at two reclaimed mine sites.
 Additionally, Amanda has contributed towards a multi-institutional effort in data collection and dissemination of highlighting the growing participation of women in soil science.